 The role of Nebraska Children in the Collective Impact process is a unique one.
 Yes, we perform the function of a backbone organization – coordinating the interactions between the collaborative partners.
 But we do more than that.

-Nebraska Children funds Child Well-Being communities and conducts ongoing fundraising to ensure sustainability.
+Nebraska Children funds Community Well-Being Initiatives in communities and conducts ongoing fundraising to ensure sustainability.
 This empowers the collaboration to focus on making permanent, positive change for children without worrying about fundraising.

 While we do help communities structure their collaborations to align with the principles of Collective Impact, we also take it a step further.
 Nebraska Children facilitates the collaboration process – ensuring that every voice at the table is heard – and helps guide each community through the process of establishing a Community Prevention System.